pranav6266/Realtime-Handsign-to-Audio-Converter/README.md

   3. mediapipe: For MediaPipe functionality.
   4. numpy: For numerical computations.
   5. tkinter: Included with Python's standard library; no installation required unless you're using a minimal Python distribution.
   6. pyttsx3: For text-to-speech functionality.
+* Run the file and show a hand sign.
+* Wait for 3-5 seconds and if the accuracy of the sign is more than 50% for more than 10 frames, it will give an audio output.(this can be altered inside the code.)